What is extra care housing?

 - emergency alarms throughout the scheme, with 24-hour help available

-Our factsheet Extra care housing has more details about the types of extra care housing available.
+Our factsheet Sheltered housing and extra care housing has more details about the types of extra care housing available.

 Who is it for?

 The eligibility criteria will depend on the scheme, but residents are usually:

 - above a certain age – usually 55 or 60

 - able to live safely on their own with some support.